-Raymond K. Wong, PhD, CCP, is an Assistant Professor of Pharmacology and the Program Director of the Perfusion Sciences Graduate Program in the UA College of Medicine – Tucson.
+Raymond K. Wong, PhD, CCP, is an Associate Professor of Pharmacology and the Program Director of the Perfusion Sciences Graduate Program in the UA College of Medicine – Tucson.
 The Perfusion Sciences program is one of only 17 such programs in the US preparing students to serve in a very specialized field whereby they operate technology that takes over the function of patients' heart and lungs during cardiac surgery.
 He also serves as a Clinical Perfusionist and as the Transplant Donor Organ Procurement Team Supervisor (Heart/Lung/Kidney) at Banner – University Medical Center in Tucson, AZ.

 Previously, Dr. Wong was a clinical perfusionist and conducted clinical studies at the Mayo Clinic in Scottsdale, AZ.
 In the mechanical circulatory support arena, Dr. Wong was a clinical engineer at our institution while in graduate school.
 He also has industry experience in product development and as a regulatory scientist for ABIOMED, Inc. in Danvers, MA, which is a company that specializes in developing and commercializing mechanical circulatory support systems.